Skip to main content

 Is dental nerve pain always a sign of something serious?

 Not necessarily.
 Brief sensitivity to hot or cold that fades quickly may be related to minor dentine exposure or early enamel wear, which can often be managed with simple measures.
 However, persistent or severe pain, particularly if accompanied by swelling or spontaneous throbbing, may indicate a condition that benefits from professional assessment.
+Because it is difficult to determine the cause of dental pain without examination, seeking advice from a dentist is recommended if you are uncertain or if symptoms persist beyond a few days.

 Can dental nerve pain go away on its own?